-The great ASEAN e-wallet battle: traditional banks vs fintech companies
+The great ASEAN e-wallet battle: banks vs fintech companies

 Fintech companies offering digital payments have been rapidly growing their customer bases across the Association of Southeast Asian Nations (ASEAN) region in recent years.